-- Twenty fixed autosensing 10/100/1000 BASE-T ports (ports 5-24) that provide 20 Gbps of high-density copper connectivity - Four combination ports (ports 1-4) using RJ-45 connectors and SFPs to provide 4 Gbps of copper or fiber connectivity - For information about SFPS, see the Extreme Networks Pluggable Interface Modules Installation Guide. - LEDs to indicate port status and switch operating conditions.
-For a description of the LEDs and their operation, see "Summit X450, X450a, and X450e Series Switch LEDs" on page 57. - Stack number indicator showing the position of this switch in a stacked configuration. - Serial console port used to connect a terminal and perform local management.
+- Twenty fixed autosensing 10/100/1000 BASE-T ports (ports 5-24) that provide 20 Gbps of high-density copper connectivity - Four combination ports (ports 1-4) using RJ-45 connectors and SFPs to provide 4 Gbps of copper or fiber connectivity

+For information about SFPS, see the Extreme Networks Pluggable Interface Modules Installation Guide.

+For a description of the LEDs and their operation, see "Summit X450, X450a, and X450e Series Switch LEDs" on page 57.

+- Stack number indicator showing the position of this switch in a stacked configuration. - Serial console port used to connect a terminal and perform local management.

-- Slot for the Summit XGM-2xn option card, which allows you to add one or two 10-Gigabit XENPAK modules - For information about the Summit XGM-2xn option card, see "Summit XGM-2xn Option Card" on page 144. - Management port with associated LEDs - Two high-performance stacking ports with associated LEDs
+• Slot for the Summit XGM-2xn option card, which allows you to add one or two 10-Gigabit XENPAK modules

+For information about the Summit XGM-2xn option card, see "Summit XGM-2xn Option Card" on page 148.

+- Management port with associated LEDs - Two high-performance stacking ports with associated LEDs

-- Redundant power input connector for optional connection to the EPS-160 External Power Module (Model No. 10907). - See "EPS-160 External Power Module (with EPS-T)" on page 64 for more information.
-The connecting redundant power supply cable is shipped with the EPS-160 unit. - AC power input socket The power supply operates from 100 VAC to 240 VAC.
+• Redundant power input connector for optional connection to the EPS-160 External Power Module (Model No. 10907).

+See "EPS-160 External Power Module (with EPS-T)" on page 66 for more information.
+The connecting redundant power supply cable is shipped with the EPS-160 unit.